godot-dimensions/g4mf/specification/parts/data.md

 The `"bufferView"` property is an integer index that references a buffer view in the G4MF file that contains the data for this accessor.
 This property is required.

-The buffer view's byte length MUST be a multiple of the size of each element, which is the size of the primitive type multiplied by the vector size.
-The amount of elements in the accessor is equal to the buffer view's byte length divided by the size of each element.
+The buffer view's `"byteLength"` MUST be a multiple of the size of each element, which is the size of the primitive type multiplied by the vector size.
+The amount of elements in the accessor is equal to the buffer view's `"byteLength"` divided by the size of each element.
+Additionally, the buffer view's `"byteOffset"` MUST be a multiple of the size of the primitive type, to ensure that the start of the data is aligned correctly.

 #### Primitive Type